 Check Also: United Kingdom Courses for International Students

-Universities in the UK with High Acceptance Rates
+Universities in the UK with High Rates of Acceptance

 1. The University of Dundee